AOx0/proyecto-lang/Readme.md

 ## Compilation

-We use the [zig](https://ziglang.org/) compiler.
+We use the [zig](https://ziglang.org/documentation/master/#Zig-Build-System) build system.
 Make sure to install the latest stable release (v0.11) [here](https://ziglang.org/download/#release-0.11.0) to be able to compile the project.